STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 Please note:

-• Use home remedies only in milder cases or as an adjunct to treatment
+• Use home remedies only in milder cases or as an adjunct to treatment.

-What is diatomaceous earth compared to zeolite?
+How does diatomaceous earth compare to zeolite?

 Diatomaceous earth vs. zeolite – the big comparison